Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 STOKiE is a different sort of wallpaper app.
-It houses default wallpapers from a number of devices.
+It houses default wallpapers from several devices.
 There are over 10,000 in total, and you can find wallpapers from every OEM, from Alcatel to ZTE.
-We like this one because a lot of folks enjoy stock wallpapers from devices they don’t own, and this gives them the ability to download them.
-Plus, OEMs usually only use the most high-quality wallpapers to make their phones look good.
-The app is entirely free, which is surprising given how many wallpapers are here.
+We like this one because many folks enjoy stock wallpapers from devices they don’t own, allowing them to download them.
+OEMs use only the most high-quality wallpapers to make their phones look good.
+The app is entirely free, which is surprising, given how many wallpapers are here.
 There are also categories, customizable wallpapers with RGB and blur controls, and more.
 It’s surprisingly good for the service it offers.

 Tapet